 Preparation is the key, and it takes just a few moments.
 The ACSC has released a prevention guide, Ransomware Attacks Prevention and Protection Guide, with simple and practical advice to follow on how you can improve your cyber security practices.

-And while surveys show businesses may be willing to pay large ransoms to regain access to encrypted data, paying the ransom is always a bad idea.
+Paying the ransom is always a bad idea, even though surveys show some businesses may be willing to pay large ransoms to regain access to encrypted data.

 There are no guarantees cybercriminals will give you back your data, or won’t strike again.
 No one should put their faith in a cybercriminal.